SeoulTech-HCIRLab/Humic/README.md

      * Plugins option: HUMIC Controller selection
      * Perspectives option: HUMIC GUI.perspective selection

-## 6. Run HUMIC Navigation using reinforcement learning
+## 6. Run HUMIC Navigation using reinforcement learning(
+   * This package was tested with Noetic and python3

    * Terminate the gazebo, Terminate the HUMIC model in gazebo